Destinations Greece The Ionian Islands

 Ithaca

-Odysseus's island — small, quiet, the place the Odyssey ends.
-Vathy is the horseshoe-harbour capital; Kioni is the prettier village two coves up; the School of Homer ruins are the Homeric pilgrimage.
-35-min ferry from Sami (Kefalonia).
-Two nights is the shape, paired with Kefalonia.
+Odysseus's island: small, quiet, the place the Odyssey ends.
+Vathy is the horseshoe-harbour capital and the main base; Kioni and Frikes are the smaller harbour stops; the School of Homer ruins are the Homeric site.
+35-min ferry from Sami (Kefalonia); two nights, paired with Kefalonia.

 Ferry from SamiSlow